DeekyJay/Bastion/DESIGN.md

 - Encourage player cooperation and strategic resource management
 - Provide progressive difficulty scaling that maintains challenge
 - Integrate with vanilla Minecraft mechanics for natural gameplay feel
+- Prevent trivial defensive strategies through counter-mechanics

 ### Target Experience
-Players work together to defend a village within a confined space, managing resources, upgrading their gear, and protecting villagers while facing increasingly difficult waves of enemies.
+Players work together to defend a village within a confined space, utilizing vanilla Minecraft progression systems including villager trading, enchanting, farming, building defenses, and breeding villagers.
+Resource management focuses on mob drops rather than mining, creating a self-contained survival experience while facing increasingly difficult waves of enemies.

 ## 2. Game Mechanics

 ### Wave System

 #### Progressive Difficulty
-- Base difficulty multiplier: 1.5x per wave
-- Mob stats scale exponentially:
-  - Health: Base × 1.5^(wave_number)
-  - Damage: Base × 1.5^(wave_number)
+- Difficulty increases through higher mob counts and faster spawn rates
+- Mob health and damage remain at vanilla levels throughout all waves
+- Each wave has an increasing maximum mob count limit
+- Spawn rate increases with each wave number
 - Boss waves every 10 rounds featuring unique enemies
-- Wave completion requires elimination of all spawned mobs
+- Wave completion occurs when sunrise arrives OR maximum mob count is reached
+- At sunrise, ALL remaining mobs are automatically killed (burned/eliminated)
+- Mobs killed by sunrise mechanics DO NOT drop loot
+- Game ends immediately when ALL villagers are killed

 #### Player Count Scaling
 - Base mob count = 10 + (2 × number_of_players)
+- Maximum mob count increases with wave number
-- Mob health scales with player count: Base × (1 + 0.3 × number_of_players)
+- Spawn rate scales with both wave number and player count
-- Resource drops scale proportionally to maintain balance
+- Resource drops scale proportionally to player-killed mobs only

 #### Trickle-Spawn System
 - Mobs spawn in smaller groups rather than all at once